newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 **Discovery of many great libraries, dependencies**

-React comes in with a plethora of tools, libraries, dependencies, which are also very good for you to try.
+React comes in with a plethora of available tools, libraries, dependencies, which are also very good for you to try.
 It will make you feel more at ease with web *development* in general.
 From *webpack* to bundle the project to *react-bootstrap* or *material-UI* for layout, *react-spring* for animations, *styled.components* or *emotion* to write CSS- in-JS (very cool!) and the list goes on!
 This is how i quickly came to a real understanding - almost awakening - of what it really means to BUILD projects.
 This is all architecture!
 How great!!!
-Of course that's not all there is to the notion of "building" a project but we're getting there!
+Of course that's not all there is behind the concept of "building" a project but we're getting there!

 <a name="5"></a>